github/docs/content/github/setting-up-and-managing-billing-and-payments-on-github/managing-billing-for-your-github-account.md

 ---
 title: Managing billing for your GitHub account
 intro: '{% data variables.product.product_name %} offers free and paid products for every account.
-You can upgrade, downgrade, and view pending changes to your account''s subscription at any time.'
+You can upgrade, downgrade, and view pending changes to your account\'s subscription at any time.'
 redirect_from:
   - /categories/97/articles/
   - /categories/paying-for-user-accounts/